Jamie-H-B/2DT-project/README.md

 challenges: Menus are a bit bland, and there is only one trap.
 working on next - managing score, and using databased with unity.
 This is very important to the overall project 9/8/22 - charlie changed placeholder person sprite
-9/8/22 - jamie added the saw blade art to the github
+9/8/22 - jamie added the saw blade art to the github and updated the names of some files.